FIXTradingCommunity/fix-orchestra-spec/v1-0-RC2/orchestra_spec.md

 #### Component identifiers

 Like a field, a component has a numeric id attribute and a string name attribute.
 For all references to a component, the two key attributes must be consistent.
+The schema enforces uniqueness of the id attribute among both types of components.

-Also, like a field, a component can be annotated for documentation and carries pedigree attributes of attribute group entityAttribGrp.
+Like a field, a component can be annotated for documentation and carries pedigree attributes of attribute group entityAttribGrp.

 #### Common block